 Would you be stressed?

-If you answered- no, yes, and yes to these questions – it is time you set up a party basket or cabinet.
-It is the answer to stress free impromptu entertaining.
+If you answered… no, yes, and yes to these questions – then you need some quick entertaining ideas.
+It is time you set up a party basket or cabinet.
+It is the answer to stress-free impromptu entertaining.

 I learned about this magical basket or cabinet from a southern friend of mine who had to impromptu entertain frequently because of her husband’s job.
 Over the years I picked up a few other tips from observing my friends and family entertain effortlessly, but in style.
 I have included them here.